ska-sa/radio-astronomy-for-beginners/README.md

 # SolarBrightnessTemperature
 A simple radio astronomy experiment that uses a digital TV satellite dish to measure and calculate the brightness temperature of the Sun.
-It introduces terminology and concept that are relevant for single dish radio astronomy.
+It introduces terminology and concepts that are relevant for single dish radio astronomy.

 The project was developed by Mike Gaylard from HartRAO (SA)

-# BasicsOfInterferometry
-Introductory material illustrating how interferometry works, as well as how images are generated from interferometry data.

 # FFTconcepts